 - About 15 minutes before dough has finished rising, preheat oven to 400 degrees.

 - Brush top of loaf with remaining filing and egg wash and bake for 10 minutes.
-Reduce oven temperature to 350 degrees and bake for another 15-20 minutes until golden.
+Reduce oven temperature to 350 degrees and bake for an additional 15-20 minutes until golden.

 - Remove pan from the oven and let cool for 5 minutes.
 Then remove ring and transfer loaf to a wire rack.
 Let cool slightly before serving.